-The annual production that can be produced from wind force in good wind regions, with large wind parks can be as high as 0.1 to 0.15 TWhel/km² [Tezlaff 1999].
-The establishment of wind turbines with a power density of 7 MW/km² could produce about 0.028 TWh/km² per year in good locations on the Saharan coastline.
-Although close arrangements of wind turbines tends to weaken the global supply of energy of a Wind Park, wide space availability for large-scale wind installations enables an optimal wind turbine spacing ratio to be applied.
+As can be seen from the Global Wind Atlas, Atlantic trade winds extend far inland into the Sahara desert, where annual production from large wind parks can be as high as 0.1 to 0.15 TWhel/km².
+The establishment of wind turbines with a power density of 7 MW/km² could produce about 0.028 TWh/km² per year.
+Although close arrangements of wind turbines tends to weaken the global supply of energy of a Wind Park, wide space availability for large-scale wind installations enables an optimal wind turbine spacing to be applied.

-A wind turbine spacing of only 2.4 MW/km² on parts of the 2000 kilometers long coastline from Morocco to Senegal could potentially generate a production of more than 1000 TWh per year.
-This would be sufficient to cover close to one-third of the entire electricity needs of the European Union estimated at 3200 TWh.
+A wind turbine spacing of 4 MW/km² on parts of the 2000 kilometers long coastline from Morocco to Senegal could potentially generate a production of more than 11000 TWh per year.
+This exceeds the entire electricity needs of the European Union, estimated at 3200 TWh.

-This very large potential represents several dozen times the electrical requirements of the North African countries combined, and cannot be utilized locally.
-The distances of North African electric load centers are indeed quite remote from this region.
-The access to these renewable energy potentials requires the use of different technologies currently available only for much higher energy transfer capabilities, that the size of North African load centers simply cannot absorb.
+It represents many times the electricity demand of North African countries combined.
+Besides Power-to-X prospects, this wind potential cannot be utilized locally as electric load centers are remote from this region.
+Accessing it requires a technology available for much higher energy transfer capabilities, that smaller North African load centers cannot absorb.

-High Voltage Direct Current (HVDC) transmission lines for instance, would allow vast amounts of electricity (in the GW range) to be transported from North Africa into a Euro-Mediterranean electricity market at minimal losses.
-Hence, a significant share of Europe’s wind energy production would be complemented by the use of these large productive sites, making wind energy more affordable.
+A High Voltage Direct Current (HVDC) transmission line would enable vast amounts of green electricity to be transported to North African and European markets at minimal losses.
+With optimal load balancing for North Africa, a share of Europe’s wind and green hydrogen production could be complemented by large productive sites.

-These perspectives highlighted by the 5GW Sahara Wind Project have been presented at the European Parliament in 2002.
-While EU and North-African regulations have since made some progress, the phased deployment of local wind capacities through the Sahara Wind project will contribute to improve the economic prospects of marginal desert regions.
-Absent such integrated project development perspectives, these areas dispose of very limited endogenous development possibilities.
+Prospects from the Sahara Wind Project's HVDC line have been presented at the European Parliament in 2002.
+While EU and North-African regulations have made some progress, local wind projects already improved economies of marginal desert areas.
+This is critical as these have limited endogenous development possibilities.